stormchaserroleplaying/stormchaserRPG/Talents/Ranger/index.md

 #### **Cost:** 5 Character Points<br>**Actions:** 1
 *You focus your senses on a specific enemy*

 Using 1 action, you choose a creature that you can see within 90 feet to mark as your quarry.
 For 1 hour, you are focused on this creature.
-You gain a bounus to damage rolls with weapon attacks against this creature equal to your Martial Feat die.
-In addition,you have +1d on Perception and Survival checks you make to find and track it.
+You gain a bounus to damage rolls with weapon attacks against this creature equal to your martial feat die.
+In addition,you have +1d on [Perception](https://stormchaserroleplaying.com/stormchaserRPG/General/Perception/) and [Survival](https://stormchaserroleplaying.com/stormchaserRPG/Skills/Survival/) checks you make to find and track it.
 If the creature drops to 0 Stamina before the hour ends, you can use 1 action to mark a new creture.

 You can use this ability a number of times equal to your Wisdom modifier.
 You regain all expended uses when you finish a short or long rest.